pulumi/docs/pulumi-hugo/themes/default/content/blog/mlops-python-iac-deploy-a-chatbot-in-30-minutes/index.md

 ---
-date: 2023-08-23
+date: 2023-08-30
-title: "Pulumi Python + MLOps: Deploy a chatbot in 30 minutes or less!"
+title: "The Real AI Challenge is Cloud, not Code!"
 allow_long_title: true
 meta_desc: "Accelerating AI/ML Innovation with Infrastructure as Code through a Hands-On Journey to deploy your own chatbot."
 meta_image: "chatbot-api-prompt.png"